4 Simple Questions to Ask to Unlock Digital Transformation Opportunities

 Understanding what processes or parts of the industry are done ‘the way things have always been done’ can be a great source of inspiration.

-- What process hasn’t changed since you’ve been working here?
+- What processes haven’t changed since you’ve been working here?

-- What are you doing now that could be considered outdated?
+- What are you doing now that could be considered slow or outdated?

 3. What are you preparing for?